infolock/bashful/README.md

 ## File: tools/iptables.sh
-Useful for the paranoid (yours included).
+Useful for the paranoid (yours included)

+> Note: use the iptables source at your own risk!